United States Regiments & Batteries > Maine

 Battle of Antietam

 The 7th Maine was commanded by Major Thomas W. Hyde, who was awarded the Medal of honor for his actions at Antietam.
 Late in the day the regiment was ordered to drive back a company of Confederate sharpshooters that was annoying a battery.
-As Major Hyde sent out a company of skirmishers his brigade commander, Colonel Irwin, ordered him to lead out the whole regiment.
+As Major Hyde sent out a company of skirmishers his brigade commander, Colonel William H. Irwin, ordered him to lead out the whole regiment.
 Major Hyde asked him to repeat the order, which Colonel Irwin did emphatically and with an oath.

 From Major Hyde’s report: